This statue commemorates one of London Zoo’s most famous residents – the bear who helped inspire Winnie the Pooh.

 When his father – known to generations of readers as AA Milne – began to write stories for Christopher Robin featuring his favourite stuffed toys, the name Winnie stuck, and his bear hero became known as Winnie-the-Pooh.
 The first Winnie-the-Pooh book was published in 1926, and the series would go on to be loved by children worldwide.

 This bronze statue of Winnie and her original owner was sculpted by Canadian artist William (Bill) Epp, and donated to London Zoo by the Canadian province of Manitoba.
-A copy of an identical statue Assiniboine Park Zoo, Winnipeg, it was unveiled in 1995.
+A copy of an identical statue in Assiniboine Park Zoo, Winnipeg, it was unveiled in 1995.

 The Winnie statue now…